dalenewman/Transformalize.Provider.Mail/README.md

 Saving this as *email.xml* and running should send the message.
 When using a mail output, your entity must have `from`, `to`, and `body` fields.

-This provider will be available as a plugin for Transformalize 0.2.11-beta.